MLB on TBS: 2011–2015

 TBS's standard definition feed now airs a letterboxed version of the native HD feed during game broadcasts to match Fox's default widescreen SD presentation, allowing the right side pitch tracking graphic to be seen by those viewing the SD feed.

 2016–present

 At the beginning of the 2016 season, TBS introduced new graphics that were used all season, including the postseason.

 The score box, which was originally docked to the top and left edges of the screen, was completely redesigned for 2017 after much criticism during the 2016 postseason for its large size.
 Like the 2016 score bug, the current one still stands in the top left corner, only it is smaller.

 In 2020, the score bug was moved to the bottom left corner.
 For the 2021 postseason, the score bug was moved back to the top left corner.
+In 2024, the score bug began using the TNT Sports logo instead of TBS as part of the broadcast's integration with TNT Sports.
+The TBS logo returned to the score bug in the postseason (even with TNT televised games the TBS logo is still presented), but in the 2025 postseason, they used the TNT Sports logo instead.